aaltowebapps/bar_router/OpenStreetMaps-test/README.txt

 - Get the current location with location api
 - Get OpenStreetMaps map with current location
 - Draw a draggable circle on location
+- Print a reittiopas api link to console for reverse geolocation (coordinates to street address)

 Needs some kind of server to run.
 If you have python you can run: